Electrical Engineering B.S.EE.

 Electrical Engineering Program Educational Objectives

-- Succeed in careers as practicing electrical engineers in a wide range of industrial, governmental, and/or educational work environments;
+- Pursuing careers as practicing engineers or using their program knowledge in a wide range of other professional, educational and service activities;

 The Curriculum for the B.S. in Electrical Engineering

 Students must meet University requirements.
 Note that the University's Sustainability (SU) and Quantitative Reasoning (QR) requirements are built into the Electrical Engineering curriculum.
 A minimum of 127 credits are required.

 |GENERAL EDUCATION & EE FREE ELECTIVE REQUIREMENTS (24 CREDITS)|

 |MATHEMATICS & STATISTICS REQUIREMENTS (19 CREDITS)|

 |MATH 271||QR:Adv Engineering Mathematics||3|